Synthesis of Winning Attacks on Communication Protocols using Supervisory Control Theory: Two Case Studies: Procedure for Synthesis of For-all Attacks on Communication Protocols

 \subsection{Safety properties}

-As in \cite{Alur2017}, consider a safety property whose violation is modeled by an automaton, termed a \emph{safety monitor} $G_{sm}$. $G_{sm}$ captures the violation of the given safety property in terms of \emph{illegal} states in its structure.
+As in \cite{Alur2017}, consider a safety property whose violation is modelled by an automaton, termed a \emph{safety monitor} $G_{sm}$. $G_{sm}$ captures the violation of the given safety property in terms of \emph{illegal} states in its structure.
 Since the specification for attackers represents a violation of the property, the illegal states are represented by \emph{marked} states in $G_{sm}$.
 In other words, $G_{sm}$ captures the \textit{violation} of the safety property of interest when it reaches its \textit{marked states}.
 (Note that in our problem context, we do require marked states to capture violation of safety properties.)

-$G_{sm}$ can be formed as a dedicated automaton, or derived from automata composing $G_{nom}$, namely, the peers, channels, or network, by modifying state marking.
+$G_{sm}$ can be derived from automata composing $G_{nom}$, namely, the peers, channels, or network, by modifying state marking for instance.
+One can also independently design $G_{sm}$ as a new automaton that we call a \emph{dedicated automaton} in this paper.
 Both instances will occur in our case studies.
 For example, in~\cref{sec:abp}, the safety monitors $G_{sm}$ for ABP are given as dedicated automata in~\cref{fig:abp:safety-monitors}.
-Let $G_{other}$ be the parallel composition of the automata in $G_{nom}$ which do not take part in $G_{sm}$.
-For example, from \cref{eq:plant:nominal:parallel}, if $G_{sm}$ is derived from $G_{PA}$ and $G_{PB}$, then $G_{other} = G_C \parallel G_N \parallel G_e$.
-In~\cref{sec:tcp}, we will construct $G_{sm}$ for the TCP case study using TCP peer models $G_{PA}$ and $G_{PB}$ in~\cref{fig:tcp:component:1} and also in~\cref{fig:tcp:peers:timeout} later on.
+Let $G_{other}$ be the parallel composition of the automata in $G_{nom}$ which are not used to construct $G_{sm}$.
+For example, from \cref{eq:plant:nominal:parallel}, if $G_{sm}$ is built by modifying $G_{PA} \parallel G_{PB}$, then $G_{other} = G_C \parallel G_N \parallel G_e$.
+In~\cref{sec:tcp}, we will construct $G_{sm}$ for the TCP case study using TCP peer models $G_{PA}$ and $G_{PB}$ in~\cref{fig:tcp:peers:timeout} later on.

 The specification automaton will in our case studies be the parallel composition of $G_{other}$ and $G_{sm}$, as is commonly done in SCT.
 Letting $H_{nom}$ be the specification automaton with respect to $G_{nom}$ (system without attacker), we have that $H_{nom} = G_{other} \parallel G_{sm}$.
+Note that since we want marking in $H_{nom}$ to be determined by marking in $G_{sm}$, all the states of $G_{other}$ are to be marked.
 In the absence of attackers, the communication protocol should ensure the safety property under consideration, which means that its violation should never occur.
 This can be verified by confirming that $H_{nom}$ has no reachable marked states, i.e., $H_{nom}$ captures no violations of the given safety property with respect to $G_{nom}$.